Parents in Arms: Teen Dance Ordinance

 In 1985 Seattle prosecutor Norm Maleng sought Nuisance abatement for the Monastery.
 Parents in Arms hired attorney William Lee Dwyer to advocate for their case.
 At one point the judge assigned to the case was Terrence A. Carroll.
 Carroll disqualified himself because he was a juvenile court judge with strong views on runaway youth.
 Crosby persuaded Carroll to agree to join him as a witness supporting Parents in Arms in the trial.
 In court Crosby said that his son was in drug therapy because of the Monastery and Seattle nightlife.
 Freeman expressed that the pool of judges overseeing the case were biased against the perspective of youth nightlife supporters.

-The end result was that city closed the Monastery, and that closure began the planning of teen dance regulation in Seattle.
+The result was that city closed the Monastery, and that closure began the planning of teen dance regulation in Seattle.

 After the closure of the Monastery, Mike Zeitner, the vice president of Parents in Arms, opposed the opening of other teen dance clubs.
-Zeitner's two 17-year old sons had runaway from his home earlier that year.
-Parents in Arms also opposed another teen night club, Skoochies, from moving into the building formerly occupied by the Monastery In 2006 a member of Parents in Arms made a racist remark at a civic event discussing the Teen Dance Ordinance.
+Zeitner's two 17-year old sons had run away from his home earlier that year.
+Parents in Arms also opposed another teen night club, Skoochies, from moving into the building formerly occupied by the Monastery.